Students and faculty members are submitting short essays while on a social justice serivce trip to South Chicago.

-The number of applicants is the second largest in the College’s history.
+The applicant pool of 8,820 is the fourth largest in the College’s history.

 The two major literary figures discussed storytelling, dictatorship, and childhoods on opposite sides of the Haiti-Dominican Republic divide.

 Middlebury political scientists Bert Johnson and Matt Dickinson discuss the latest developments in the presidential primary.